Cotu41/01-Interactive-Fiction/README.md

 Classic Zork

 ## Future Development
-Inventory and HP
+The Journal and Hidden Option mechanics

 ## Created by
-Jason Francis
+Baerett Stone